Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_Mini_2+.md

 ## Open Source

-Importantly Duets are Open:

-* The Duets are Open Hardware, https://github.com/Duet3D/Duet3-Mini5plus/blob/main/LICENSE
+* The Duet3 Mini2+ is Open Hardware, https://github.com/Duet3D/Duet3-Mini5plus/blob/main/LICENSE
 * All hardware [source files](https://github.com/Duet3D/Duet3-Mini5plus) are available on Github.
 * Both the [Duet Web Control](https://github.com/Duet3D/DuetWebControl) web interface and [RepRapFirmware](https://github.com/Duet3D/RepRapFirmware) are [Open Source Software](http://www.gnu.org/licenses/gpl-3.0.en.html) with source files available and actively maintained, see [Contributing to development](/User_manual/Reference/Developers) for more information.
 * The Duet hardware and RepRapFirmware are built with Open tools: designed in [KiCad](http://kicad.org/) and [Ecplise](https://eclipse.org/) using open tools means the barrier to getting involved is as low as possible.